How to Ace Project Planning with Specification by Example (SbE)

 Behavior-Driven Development is inevitably linked to another technique called Specification by Example.
 Both of them use examples to determine how the system should behave.
 Next, the examples are expressed in a common language that any of the participants can understand, including non-technical members.
 In some cases, it comes down to Gherkin language that’s intended to help interpret the requirements from the client’s perspective.

 Here’s how Specification by Example and Gherkin work.

 Specification by Example (SbE) is a collaborative technique.
-It helps determine requirements and functional tests suitable for the needs of a business.
+This methodology helps determine requirements and functional tests suitable for the needs of a business.
 The needs are based on recording and illustrating requirements, with explicit examples instead of abstract statements.
 SbE is applied in terms of Behavior-Driven Development and is especially important for large-scale projects (because it allows managing requirements and functional tests).